vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_operator.md

 > `vipNetworkList` is a required field which is used for allocating VirtualService IP by IPAM Provider module.

 > Each AKO instance mapped to a given Avi cloud should have a unique clusterName parameter.
-This would maintain the uniqueness of object naming across Kubernetes clusters.
+This would maintain the uniqueness of object naming across Openshift/Kubernetes clusters.

 ### AKOConfig Custom Resource